W8CUL/Training-Manuals/HF operation/G90-Digital.md

 - Connect the DE19 unit to the radio
 	- Mini DIN connector -> back of the radio
-	- 3.5 mm Audio cable -> to the head of the radio
+	- 3.5 mm Audio cable -> to the head of the radio data port (icon with a man)

 - Once you have the connections made turn on the radio and plug in the USB.
 - It should show up as an extra sound card.